-In 2017, Australia’s conservative government initiated a one-hundred-and-twenty-two million dollar national, voluntary postal vote in response to growing calls from the public to legislate marriage equality.
+In 2017, Australia’s conservative government initiated a $122 million dollar national, voluntary postal vote in response to growing calls from the public to legislate marriage equality.
 During the three month campaign that followed, those opposing the change were emboldened to make arguments from ‘it’s a form of war against heterosexuals’ to ‘the ‘yes’ side want to make it illegal to express a different view about marriage.’
 Project Progress was a photo project designed to share the thoughts and stories of individuals within LGBTQIA+ community directly affected by the outcome of the vote.
-Each image and caption was published across social media and many were curated into a book of the same name which raised over eight-hundred dollars for Minus18, a network for LGBTQIA+ youth.
+Each image and caption was published across social media and many were curated into a book of the same name which raised over $800 for Minus18, a network for LGBTQIA+ youth.

 I want to live in a world that values equality.
 Our children deserve our protection and I will fight for their dignity and inclusiveness.
 Love does not care about gender - equality in marriage is about consenting adults having the right to marry if they so wish.
 It gives dignity to families that we create; like mine.

 Due to the privilege of odd circumstance, I was never restricted by discriminatory marriage laws.
 Most government departments consider me a woman, the ones that don't are also responsible for checking gender on a marriage certificate.
 I could always get gay married, but only at the expense of having who I am not being fully accepted and acknowledged by my government.
 Being romantically and otherwise attracted to women, doubling down on my queerness as a transwoman and lesbian, meant outdated laws ironically only prevented me from getting straight married.